h4sski-programming/sam/comments.md

 Purposue of this app is to allow access to modules of SAM project/robot and display some selected data.
 Idea is to have it done as web app.

+### To run application locally:
+- go to folder `sam-01-django` where is located file `manage.py`
+- run venv by typing in terminal `source venv/bin/activate`
+- type in terminal `python3 manage.py runserver`

 # Version

 Name | Version